Asymptotic Floquet states of open quantum systems: The role of interaction: Model study: Bose-Hubbard dimer

 yielding the equations of motion

+We next analyze the quantum dynamics by using both the Floquet map computed via (\ref{lind}--\ref{eq:jump}) and contrast the results with the mean-field equations (\ref{eq:thetaphidot}).

+To construct the Floquet map, we use the standard scheme of a vectorization of the density matrix, which allows to transform (\ref{lind}) into a system of linear differential equations with time-periodic coefficients.
+The Floquet map is obtained by propagating the $\delta$-Kronecker basis \cite{wolf1} over the full period $T$.
+Finally, the asymptotic density matrix is given as the eigen-element of the map corresponding to the unique eigenvalue one.

-We next analyze the quantum dynamics by using both the Floquet map computed via equations (\ref{lind}--\ref{eq:jump}) and contrast the results with the mean-field equations (\ref{eq:thetaphidot}).
-To find the classical attractor solution of the mean-field system, we evolve (\ref{eq:thetaphidot}) from randomly chosen initial conditions, and, after a transient time $10^4T$, record the value of $S_z$ at the next $250$ stroboscopic instants of time, cf.\ figure \ref{fig:bifurcation}(a).
-As the interaction $UN$ varies, we detect regions containing limit cycles of different periods, chaotic attractors, and transitions between them.
-Figures~\ref{fig:bifurcation}(c,d) show that the different dynamical regimes of the mean-field description are characterized by significantly different properties of the system in the quantum limit.
-To quantify this observation, we calculate the time-averaged purity
+To extract the classical attractor solution of the mean-field system, we evolve (\ref{eq:thetaphidot}) from randomly chosen initial conditions, and, after a transient time $10^4T$, record the value of $S_z$ at the next $250$ stroboscopic instants of time.
+The so obtained bifurcation diagram is presented in figure \ref{fig:bifurcation}(a).
+As the interaction $UN$ varies, we detect regions containing limit cycles of different periods, chaotic attractors, and transitions between them \cite{Ott}.
+We foresight that different dynamical regimes of the mean-field description are characterized by significantly different properties of the system in the quantum limit for $N \gg 1$.
+To check this hypothesis, we calculate the time-averaged purity

-and also the time-averaged negativity \cite{Marzolino},
+and also the time-averaged negativity